Palmer house B&B Charleston HEADER

 East Battery & South Battery

 Today the two outward-facing streets of the Battery, East Battery and South Battery, are still the most desirable addresses in South Carolina.
-Some of the mansions have been passed down through generations, but “out of towners” have snapped up property along the Battery as part-time homes, no doubt to the disappointment of locals.
-Charleston has a reputation for being quite parochial, and protective of Charlestonian lineage, so it must be a bit of an insult to their pride that some of the best addresses are no longer locally owned.
+Some of the mansions have been passed down through generations, but ā€œout of townersā€ have snapped up property along the Battery as part-time homes, no doubt to the disappointment of locals.
+Charleston has a reputation for being quite parochial, and protective of Charlestonian lineage, so I can only assume that it’s a sore point that some of the best addresses are no longer locally owned.

 As you walk down the street, you get the impression that each house is trying to out-do the last.
 Towering columns spanning several stories create grandiose verandahs, Italianate mansions rub shoulders with Victorian showstoppers and one home including a glass conservatory poking out of the roof, providing a birds-eye view of all the neighbours and out to sea.